coenjacobs/smart-wysiwyg-blocks-of-content/readme.txt

 Adds a custom post type that can be easily inserted at multiple spots, including widgets.
 Easy way to create WYSIWYG widgets.

+This plugin is still alive.
+It has been tested to run on the most recent WordPress version and it still works fine.
+Future versions will bring more features and an updated code base.

+Please use the [support forums](https://wordpress.org/support/plugin/smart-wysiwyg-blocks-of-content) to request support in case you have some kind of trouble.
+You can contribute to the plugin via the [GitHub repository](https://github.com/coenjacobs/smart-wysiwyg-blocks-of-content).
+Pull requests or bug reports are very welcome there.

 == Installation ==

 1. Upload `smart-wysiwyg-blocks-of-content` folder to the `/wp-content/plugins/` directory